8 Dimensions of Health You Need to Pay Attention To

 Emotional health is having, recognizing, and respecting a full range of emotions.
 These include anger, joy, fear, hope, doubt, among others.
 According to the same article in NIH, emotionally healthy individuals tend to have high self-esteem.
 They also know when to ask for emotional support, whether from friends, family, or professionals.

 Easier said than done?
 You bet.
 But it’s worth it.
 A is one built on interdependence, trust, and respect.
 Socially healthy people are more aware of other people’s needs and feelings.
 They care about others and allow others to care for them.
 Moreover, they try to make meaningful contributions to the community.

 Pro Tip: Confidence plays a key role in being social.
 Always make time for your dental health, the decline of which can be a huge blow to your self-esteem.
-Brush your teeth with closeup All Around Fresh Cool Mint Toothpaste.
-It has zinc mouthwash and deep-cleaning silica, which clean your mouth and freshen breath.
+The best way to clean your mouth, gums, and teeth is by using a fluoride toothpaste like closeup All Around Fresh Cool Mint Toothpaste.
+It also has zinc mouthwash and deep-cleaning silica, which clean your mouth and freshen breath.

 Spiritual dimension: find a purpose.

 Note that finding purpose doesn’t require being part of organized religion.
 Instead, the NIH defines it as participating in activities consistent with your beliefs and values — with or without religion.
 Spiritually healthy individuals are also aware that people have different guiding principles.
 They seek harmony in all aspects of their lives.

 Occupational or vocational health is doing good work compatible with your goals, values, and lifestyle.
 A vocationally healthy person finds fulfillment in the work they do.
 More importantly, they see value in contributing their gifts to work.
 They are .
 Learning new skills and exploring career options contributes to this aspect of wellness.